 Whether you are planning to give drumming a try, or you’re about to start your first gig with a band, probably the first question you had in mind is, “How much does a drum set cost?”.

 While this question seems to be straightforward, different determine the price of a drum set.
-The craftsmanship, material type, and quality, shell-sizes, and drum brand are some of the factors that determine a drum kit’s price.
+The craftsmanship, material, types of drum, and quality, shell-sizes, and drum brand are some of the factors that determine a drum kit’s price.

 Good quality drum sets, suitable for beginner to intermediate drummers, usually cost between $400 to $1000.
 As you add and upgrade more components, shell pieces, and hardware, the price also increases.
 On the other hand, professionally-made drum sets cost from a few thousand dollars to $10,000, depending on the configuration and specifications you desire.